-Individuals who wish to contribute to a provincial political party, constituency association, candidate, nomination contestant or leadership contestant need to be aware of rules under the Election Act that they must follow.
+Individuals who wish to contribute to a provincial political party, constituency association, candidate, nomination contestant or leadership contestant need have legal obligations under the Election Act that they must follow.
 The rules are outlined below and apply for contributions of money, property or services.

 If you have questions or need more information, please contact: